Virginia

 Voting Machines

-Optical Scan: With this system, you will receive a card or sheet of paper, which you take over to a private table or booth.
+With optical scan voting, you will receive a card or sheet of paper, which you take over to a private table or booth.
 The card has the names of the various candidates and ballot measures printed on it.
-With a pen you fill in a little box or circle or the space between two arrows.
-When you are finished filling out all the cards, you may bring the cards over to a ballot box, where poll workers will show you how to put the cards into the scanner.

-You can learn more about voting systems by checking out the Elections Assistance Commission's (EAC) resource and the voting systems section here.
+You can learn more about voting systems by checking out the Elections Assistance Commission's (EAC) resource.

 Personalized voting information